FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 6. Regulatory Status (Regional Overview)

-Isoamyl acetate is generally recognized as safe (GRAS) for use in food by the FDA and FEMA in the United States.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 09.013.
+Isoamyl acetate is generally recognized as safe (GRAS) by FEMA for flavor use in the United States.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 09.001.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, countries like Japan and China permit its use in food and fragrance applications, though specific concentration limits may vary.
-In Latin America, including Brazil and MERCOSUR countries, isoamyl acetate is also approved for use, aligning with international standards.
+In Asia, it is approved for use in Japan and China, while in Latin America, it is accepted under MERCOSUR regulations.
+There are no significant regulatory uncertainties reported.

 Citation hooks: FEMA; EFSA; national authority publications